raspberrypilearning/cress-egg-heads/README.md

 - To have recorded a time lapse film of them growing over a period of 1 week
 - To play back the time lapse film and see the cress growing rapidly

-## Time

-- 1-2 hour initially for setting up
-- Further attendance spread over 1 week (or so) as the cress grows
-- 1 hour to wrap up

 ## Requirements

 As well as a Raspberry Pi with an SD card loaded with Raspbian, you'll also need: